YanPetrov7/SelfAssessment/Skills/Async.md

   - AsyncLocalStorage: 🎓 known
   - AsyncResource: 🎓 known
 - Techniques
-  - Async.js library: 🎓 known
+  - Async.js library: u
-  - RxJS library: 🎓 known
+  - RxJS library: u
   - Promise.all: 🖐️ used
   - Promise.allSettled: 🖐️ used
   - Promise.race: 🖐️ used
-  - Promise.any: 🎓 known
+  - Promise.any: u
   - Web Locks API: 🖐️ used
   - IPC: 👂 heard
   - Channel API: 🖐️ used